 The other thing to consider is your industry and company.
 Most tech companies are relaxed and more casual than most industries but your attire should still be clean, have a good fit and still be professional.
 When in doubt, review colleagues in positions you are aiming for – dress for the position you want, not the one you are in.

-Clothing Style, Wardrobe, Accessories, Fit For LinkedIn Headshots
+Clothing Style, Wardrobe, Accessories, Colors, Fit For LinkedIn Headshots

 Make sure your wardrobe is fitted to your body-type and not too bulky nor too tight.
 Your clothing should be free of wrinkles and stains.
 For the most part, shoulders should be covered, low/plunging necklines avoided, bulky necklaces avoided, makeup should be kept at a minimum (what you would wear to the office, not what you would wear for a night out).